Kekkodf/Infosec-Lecture-Notes/Possible_Questions.md

 Answers: [Lecture_03.md](./Lecture_03/Lecture_03.md)

-## Lecture 04 - Symmetric Encryption and perfect secrecy
+## Lecture 04 - Symmetric Encryption and Perfect Secrecy
 1. Which are Goals, Threats, Services and Mechanisms in Simmetric Encryption?
-2.
+2. What completelly defines a cipher?
+3. What is the guessing attack?
+Explain the differences between `Ignorant`, `Informed` and `Sequential` guessing attacks.

 Answers: [Lecture_04.md](./Lecture_04/Lecture_04.md)